kevinmatthes/orvaenting/CONTRIBUTING.md

 <!----------------------------------------------------------------------------->
 ```

-This procedure shall ensure that contributed Markdown files can compiled with
+This procedure shall ensure that contributed Markdown files can be compiled with
 `pandoc` properly.

 Since Markdown allows multiple styles of commenting, comments which do not